BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 {% include fact/close.html %}

+#### Pros
+- High security, if setup well
+- Allows several people to access and control a bitcoin wallet
+- Can tailor requirements for multiple co-signers and access

+#### Cons
+- Has significant complexity and op-sec burden for multiple private keys, each of which might need a good manual backup scheme

 ### Best practice

 **When to use**
 - When storing large amounts
+- When funds need to be accessed by several people or an organization
 - When target audience is likely to own hardware wallets
+- When users are likely to be very knowledgeable or be guided through setup and use
 - When most users are likely to implement good backup schemes for multiple keys

 **When not to use**